-The National Breed club recommends that both dogs are tested for Hip Dysplasia, which is an abnormality in the formation of the joints which can cause lameness in the limbs, or painful arthritis of the joints.
+The National Breed club recommends both dogs are tested for Hip Dysplasia, which is an abnormality in the formation of the joints which can cause lameness in the limbs or painful arthritis of the joints.
 The Club also recommends an Ophthalmologist evaluation, which covers many eye diseases, such as Progressive Renal Atrophy, Cataracts, and Day Blindness.

 On top of those issues, the Alaskan Malamute is also tested for Polyneuropathy, which is a neuro disease that affects the nervous system.
 There are many symptoms you can look out for, such as the loss of use in their limbs, lack of coordination, intolerance to exercise, and loss of muscle mass to name but a few.
 The symptoms of this often occur in pups between the ages of 7 to 18 months.
 A reputable breeder will carry out a genetic test on the pup to see whether he has got it.

 Additionally, the Malamute is also more at risk of suffering from Von Willebrand’s disease, which is caused by a deficiency in the number of particular platelets in his blood, this means his blood is unable to clot.
 Chondrodysplasia, also known as Dwarfism, can be found in the Malamute; however, this is something that can normally be spotted in the first few months of the pup’s life.

 The grooming of the Alaskan Malamute and the Siberian Husky is identical.
 They both have a dense undercoat and a fluffy outer coat, and as such both breeds should be groomed at least two to three times a week, possibly more.
-During Springtime when the weather starts to become warmer, the Husky will shed heavily, and you can expect the same from the Malamure.
+During Springtime when the weather starts to become warmer, the Husky will shed heavily, and you can expect the same from the Malamute.
 Grooming will be required daily in order to keep their coat manageable for both you and your household.